Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Experiments

 \subsubsection{Single versus Aggregation}

-To illustrate the effectiveness of representation aggregation, we compare the OSR performance when using single, double, and triple representations with different temperatures.
-When comparing with the results in Table~\ref{tab-temperatures-single}, Table~\ref{tab-temperatures-two}, and Table~\ref{tab-temperatures}, the OSR performance with aggregation of three representations demonstrates the best (with the average AUROC change from $91.07\%$ to $92.63\%$ and $93.07\%$ for CIFAR10, and from $77.52\%$ to $79.27\%$ and $79.73\%$ for TinyImagenet).
-We can conclude that the representation aggregation is more effective than a single representation.
+To illustrate the effectiveness of the representation aggregation, we compare the OSR performance when using single, double, and triple representations with different temperatures.
+When comparing with the results in Table~\ref{tab-temperatures}, Table~\ref{tab-temperatures-single}, and Table~\ref{tab-temperatures-two}.
+The OSR performance with aggregation of three representations demonstrates the best (with the average AUROC change from $89.25\%$, $91.02\%$ to $92.43\%$ for CIFAR10, and from $74.36\%$, $78.75\%$ to $79.57\%$ for TinyImagenet).
+The representation aggregation is more effective than a single representation.